vyca2017/content/content/tutorials/authorization/authorization-content-management-system.md

 }
 ```

-Here, we use the `someDocumentExists` query and combine it with the `$node_id` and `$user_id` variables to ensure that the current node to be queried is owned by the logged-in user.
+Here, we use the `SomeDocumentExists` query and combine it with the `$node_id` and `$user_id` variables to ensure that the current node to be queried is owned by the logged-in user.

 ### The owner of a document can edit it